BenFute/Graphs/README.md

 Graphs
 Highlights
-Ramsey - illistration of Ramsey's Theorem. subPaths - Draw a graph, and draw subpaths. cliques - divides a graph into cliques and anti-cliques.
+Ramsey - illustration of Ramsey's Theorem. subPaths - Draw a graph, and draw subpaths. cliques - divides a graph into cliques and anti-cliques.